stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 When verifying a sponsored transaction, the sponsor's signatures are verified first.
-Once verified, the sponsor spending condition is set to the "signing sentinal" value in order to verify the origin spending condition.
+Once verified, the sponsor spending condition is set to the "signing sentinel" value in order to verify the origin spending condition.

 ## Blocks